Places to visit in Fort Kochi, India

 As a Dutch person I felt mixed about the remnants of the Dutch colonial Heritage.
 They came to Fort Kochi under the Dutch East Indian company to trade and expand.
 Probably not without a certain degree of violence and exploitation.

-Many died from tropical disease and found their last resting place in the Dutch cemetery.
+Many dutch traders died from tropical diseases and found their last resting place in the Dutch cemetery.
 The British kept it as a memorial and now it is sometimes maintained by the South Indian Church.

 Kerala Kathakali centre

-Despite the presence of different colonial powers, Keralan culture thrived in Cochin too.
+Despite the presence of different colonial powers, Keralan culture thrived in Fort Kochi.
 To learn everything about the unique art forms of Kerala you can visit the Kerala Kathakali centre.
 The most famous art form is Kathakali.
 A dance performance in traditional colorful dress and make up with folk music.

-The Kerala Kathakali centre is the best place to see this ancient classical art.
+The Kerala Kathakali centre is the best place to visit in Fort Kochi to see this ancient classical art.
 True Kathakali artists have undergone years of training.
 But Kathakali is not the only art form from Kerala.
 The Kathakali centre also showcases other Keralan arts where dance, music and costumes come together to result in a spectacular theatre performance.

 These classical dances often have a long history in Kerala and require specific dress, musical instruments and dance moves.
 The underlying narrative tales often come from important Hindu epics.